 |Degree Level||Varies; bachelor's degree preferred by some employers|

 |Degree Field||Business administration, information technology, or other related degree field|

-Document control managers can work in a variety of fields, and some employers require candidates to have a bachelor's degree combined with related professional experience.
-Common requirements include a bachelor's degree in business administration, information technology or another related degree field and 3-10 years of experience.
-In addition, you'll need to be a self-starter; have excellent speaking, writing, organizational, analytical and interpersonal skills; pay attention to detail; be able to multitask; have experience with vendor audits; be familiar with GXP Standard Operating Procedures; have knowledge of document creation and maintenance procedures, Windows OS, MS Office, SharePoint, Oracle Primavera, Adobe Acrobat, Enterprise Resource Planning and Project Wise; and be able to travel for some positions.
+Document control managers can be employed in a variety of fields, some of which may require candidates to have a bachelor's degree combined with related professional experience.
+Common educational requirements include a bachelor's degree in business administration, information technology, or another related degree field and 3-10 years of relevant experience.

 Steps to Become a Document Control Manager

 Let's find out what steps you'll need to take to become a document control manager.

 Step 1: Earn a Bachelor's Degree